In Brief

 How It Unloads

-- The hydraulic cylinder extends and lifts the front of the body
+- The hydraulic cylinder extends and lifts the front of the body to about 45–50° tipping angle

 - After emptying, the body lowers back to the chassis and is locked by mechanical latches